Particular/docs.particular.net/transports/selecting.md

 The learning transport should not be used in production.

 This transport is intended for learning how to work with NServiceBus.
 It does not require the installation of a queueing technology and works "out of the box".
-This is done by sending and receiving messages as simple files on disk.
+This is done by storing sent and received messages as files on disk.

 ## Azure Service Bus